steguess/Time-Series-Analysis-Earnings/README.md

 (1,1,0)*(0,1,1) | d=1, D=1, log | 0.0018 | 0.0033 | 0.0038 | 0.0039 | 5.6913 | 7.1160 | 7.5413 | 7.1232
 (1,0,1)*(1,0,1) | log | 0.0017 | 0.0031 | 0.0035 | 0.0035 | 5.2534 | 6.8415 | 7.2229 | 6.838

+Even though the recursive shows minimal better results on MAPE for ARIMA(0,1,1)*(0,1,1) for n=1 and n=2 values.
+The rolling scheme  is better in predicting values further away n= 3 and n=4.
+Additionally, it avoids potential problems with the model stability, and is more robust against structural breaks in the data than the recursive scheme.
+As you can see in the coca cola first graph there is a break in the data from 1990 to 2000.
+To prevent this from happening the rolling scheme forecast is more robust against sudden changes in the earnings per share.

 ## 🏆 Winner Model